marianofino/Facebook-Plugin-for-CakePHP/README.md

 DataSource and oAuth for CakePHP 2.x based on Facebook API

+##Goal</h3>

+To make an abstract layer between CakePHP and Facebook, so anyone that knows CakePHP can easily build apps for Facebook without knowing the API.

 ## Installation
 **Step 1.** Download, unzip and rename the folder to Facebook and move it to the Plugin's folder of your CakePHP project.